faressoft/terminalizer/README.md

 ## Generate

-> Generate a web player for a recording file
+> Generate a web player for a recording file:

 ```bash
 terminalizer generate <recordingFile>